cysouw/diathesis/text/c03_summaryDia.md

 ### *Pertinenzdativ* {#sec:summary-pertinenzdativ}

 The ~~Pertinenzdativ~~ (full discussion in [@sec:case-possessor-of-nominative-to-dative-experiencer] and subsequent sections) is a dative that is inherently the possessor of another lexical role.
-The term *pertinenz* (from lat. *pertinere* 'to belong to') was proposed by Polenz [-@polenz1969: 160ff.]^[In proposing the term *pertinenz* Polenz was inspired by work by Isačenko using the term in the context of inalienable possession.] for this phenomenon and for the closely connected *Ortspertinenzdativ* as discussed in the next section.
+The term *pertinenz* (from lat. *pertinere* 'to belong to') was proposed by Polenz [-@polenz1969: 160ff.]^[In proposing the term *pertinenz* Polenz was inspired by work by Isačenko using the term in the context of inalienable possession.] for this phenomenon and for the closely connected *Ortspertinenzdativ*, as discussed in the next section.
 I have extended the usage of this term to various other diatheses that involve a possessor of another role, see *Pertinenzpassiv* ([@sec:summary-pertinenzpassiv]), *Pertinenzinversiv* ([@sec:summary-pertinenzinversiv]) and *Pertinenzakkusativ* ([@sec:summary-pertinenzakkusativ]).
-The *Pertinenzdativ* is attested both for the possessor of a nominative subject of intransitives [@next a] and for the possessor of the accusative object of transitives [@next b].
+The *Pertinenzdativ* is attested both for the possessor of a nominative subject of intransitives [@next a], see [@sec:case-possessor-of-nominative-to-dative-experiencer], and for the possessor of the accusative object of transitives [@next b], see [@sec:case-possessor-accusative-to-dative].
 As for any *Pertinenz*-relation, it is crucial that the dative is necessarily the possessor of another lexical role.
+The term 'possessor raising' is also often found to describe this phenomenon.

 ::: ex
 a.
 Meine Hände zittern. \
    Mir zittern die Hände.
 b.
-Ich beende deinen Vertrag. \
+Ich schneide seine Haare. \
-   Ich beende dir den Vertrag.
+   Ich schneide ihm die Haare.
 :::

 ### *Ortspertinenzdativ* {#sec:summary-ortspertinenzdativ}

 The ~~Ortspertinenzdativ~~ (full discussion in [@sec:prepositions-possessor-of-location-to-dative-experiencer] and subsequent sections) is closely connected to the previous *Pertinenzdativ* ([@sec:summary-pertinenzdativ]).
 The dative in [@next] is likewise obligatorily a possessor of another lexical role, though in this diathesis this other role is an obligatory location.
 For example, the verb *hängen*, 'to hang' [@next a] necessarily needs a location where the hanging is taking place.
 The possessor of this location can be replaced by a dative.
 Besides being an inherent argument of a verb, the obligatory location can also be included by a resultative diathesis (e.g. [@sec:summary-verursachte-bewegung]).
-For example, the verb *wehen* 'to blow (of wind)' can be used resultatively with an obligatory location *in meinem Gesicht* [@next b].
+For example, the verb *wehen* 'to blow (of wind)' can be used resultatively with an obligatory location *in mein Gesicht* 'in my face' [@next b].
 The possessor of this location can subsequently be turned into a dative.

 ::: ex
 a.
 Das Hemd hing aus seiner Hose. \